 A Loopwheel is a wheel with integral suspension - it reduces vibration, increases performance, and provides you with greater comfort.
 The carbon springs absorb vibrations and bumps, are strong and durable, and are designed for everyday use.
 The three loops in each wheel act as a self-correcting system, constantly adjusting to uneven terrain; in effect the hub floats within the rim.
 The springs also give you a practical advantage of helping to get up kerbs.

-They don't run quite as true as a standard spoked wheel, and you will notice some sideways movement, particularly in the Classics.
+They don't run quite as true as a standard spoked wheel, and you will notice some sideways movement, although less so than the Classics.
 Loopwheels are different to standard spoked wheels - you will feel a difference to them as a result of their flexibility.
 While there is a trade-off in rigidity, you will also notice a massive increase in comfort.

 Designed and made in the UK, the Loopwheel springs are made from a carbon composite material.
 Carefully developed and tested, they give optimum compression and lateral stability, as well as strength and resilience.
 Each Loopwheel is crafted by hand in Nottinghamshire.